jei3m/scribe-ai/README.md

-# React-Docs
+# ScribeAI

 ## Overview

-`React-Docs` is a full-stack project that utilizes React JS for the frontend and Firebase for the backend.
-This application provides a platform for users to register accounts, authenticate, and manage documents with real-time updates and sharing capabilities.
+`ScribeAI` is a full-stack project that utilizes React JS for the frontend and Firebase for the backend.
+This application provides a platform for users to register, authenticate, and manage documents with the help of AI.
+Users can either chat with ScribeAI or select a portion of text in a document to have it analyzed by the AI.

 ## Features

-- **Account Registration & Authentication**: Users can create an account and log in using email/password or Google Sign-In API.
+- **Account Registration & Authentication**: Users can create an account and log in using email/password or Google Sign-In.
 - **Real-Time Document Editing**: Documents can be edited with changes automatically saved in real time.
 - **Public Sharing**: Users have the option to make their documents publicly accessible.
+- **Artificial Intelligence**: Users can access the ScribeAI chatbot via the chat button below the document page or by highlighting text and double-tapping the button that appears for AI access.

 ## Tech Stack